FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 1. A Bear Called Paddington

-Answer: Ursus Nominatus Conventus Populi Paddae
+Answer: Ursus Nominatus Pagus Populi Paddae

 "Ursus" means "bear," and "Nominatus" translates to "called" or "named."

 The place Paddington, in Middlesex means "settlement of Padda's people", derived from the pre-7th century Olde English personal name "Pad(d)a" (of unknown origin), and the Olde English "tun", meaning "farm, or settlement."
-And "settlement of Padda's people" translates to Latin as "Conventus Populi Paddae" with "Conventus" meaning "settlement" or "gathering," "Populi" meaning "of the people," and "Paddae" being the genitive form, indicating possession, of the name Padda.
+And "settlement of Padda's people" translates to Latin as "Conventus Populi Paddae" with "Pague" meaning "settlement" or "gathering," "Populi" meaning "of the people," and "Paddae" being the genitive form, indicating possession, of the name Padda.

 Published in 1958, "A Bear Called Paddington," by Michael Bond, introduced the character Paddington Bear, from "Darkest Peru" and would go on to appear in 29 books in all by Mr. Bond, the last published posthumously in 2018.